5l1v3r1/elastico/README.md

 # Elastico

-Elastico is a console application to maintain your Elasticsearch cluster.
-It can be used to gain information about the cluster health, but also to copy indexes from one cluster to another.
+The **elastico** utility works on your Elasticsearch cluster(s).
+You can use it to gain cluster status, search through indexes and types, copy indexes from one cluster to another, create and restore backups.

 # State